Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Introduction

 \section{Introduction}

-Over the last several years, it has been observed that the training dynamics of neural networks exhibits a rich and robust set of unexpected phenomena, due to the non-convexity of the loss landscape.
-Understanding these phenomena may yield insights into the poorly understood nature of the loss landscape and its relationship with model capabilities, and may ultimately lead to improved optimization techniques.
+Over the last several years, it has been observed that the training dynamics of neural networks exhibits a rich and robust set of unexpected phenomena, stemming from the non-convexity of the loss landscape.
+These phenomena not only challenge our existing understanding of loss landscapes but also open avenues for significantly enhancing model performance through improved optimization techniques.
+In particular, the unexpected and robust phenomenology is mainly associated with the evolution of the Hessian of the loss function, which provides a measure of the local curvature of the loss landscape and plays an important role in understanding generalization performance \cite{keskar2016large,dziugaite2017computing,jiang2019fantastic}.
+However, the relationship between sharpness and generalization has been called into question \cite{dinh17b,kaur23a}.

-In particular, the unexpected and robust phenomenology is largely associated with the evolution of the Hessian of the loss function, which provides a measure of the local curvature of the loss landscape and which plays an important role in understanding generalization performance \cite{keskar2016large,dziugaite2017computing,jiang2019fantastic}.
-On the one hand, it has been observed that at late training times, gradient descent (GD) typically exhibits ``progressive sharpening," where the top eigenvalue of the loss Hessian $\lambda^H$, which we refer to as the sharpness, gradually increases with time, until it reaches roughly $2/\eta$, where $\eta$ is the learning rate.
-Once the sharpness reaches roughly $2/\eta$, it stops increasing and typically oscillates near $2/\eta$, a late-time training phenomenon referred to as the ``edge of stability (EoS)" regime \cite{cohen2021gradient}.
+On the one hand, it has been observed that at late training times, gradient descent (GD) typically exhibits ``progressive sharpening," where the top eigenvalue of the loss Hessian $\lambda^H$, referred to as the sharpness, gradually increases with time, until it reaches roughly $2/\eta$, where $\eta$ is the learning rate.
+Once the sharpness reaches roughly $2/\eta$, it stops increasing and typically oscillates near $2/\eta$, a late-time training phenomenon referred to as the ``edge of stability (EoS)" \cite{cohen2021gradient}.
+On the other hand, during early training, a decrease in sharpness is observed \textemdash referred to as ``sharpness reduction" \cite{Kalra2023PhaseDO} \textemdash before hitting a temporary plateau.

-On the other hand, at early times, the training dynamics exhibits a different robust set of phenomena, resulting in a phase diagram for early time training dynamics \cite{Kalra2023PhaseDO}.
-As the learning rate is increased, there are regimes where the sharpness decreases quickly before temporarily hitting a plateau (referred to as ``sharpness reduction"), and other regimes where the sharpness may suddenly increase within the first few steps of training before quickly dropping and temporarily hitting a plateau (sharpness catapult).
-Similarly, for large enough learning rates, the training temporarily destabilizes and the network ``catapults" out of its local basin, leading to a temporary sudden increase in the loss in the first few steps, before eventually settling down in a flatter region of the loss landscape with lower loss and sharpness \cite{Lewkowycz2020TheLL}.
+For large enough learning rates, training temporarily destabilizes early on, and the network ``catapults" out of its local basin, leading to a temporary sudden increase in the loss in the first few steps, before eventually settling down in a flatter region of the loss landscape characterized by lower sharpness \cite{Lewkowycz2020TheLL}.
+Similar to the loss, sharpness may also spike within the first few steps of training and quickly decrease (sharpness catapult).
+A rich phase diagram as a function of network depth, width and learning rate summarizes the early training dynamics \cite{Kalra2023PhaseDO}.